llussy/awesome-stars/README.md

 ## JavaScript

-- [TheRealJoelmatic/RemoveAdblockThing](https://github.com/TheRealJoelmatic/RemoveAdblockThing) - Removes The "Ad blocker are not allowed on Youtube"
+- [TheRealJoelmatic/RemoveAdblockThing](https://github.com/TheRealJoelmatic/RemoveAdblockThing) - The intrusive "Ad blocker are not allowed on YouTube"  message is annoying.
+This open-source project aims to address this issue by providing a solution to bypass YouTube's ad blocker detection
 - [daymade/Twitter-Block-Porn](https://github.com/daymade/Twitter-Block-Porn) - 共享黑名单, 一键拉黑所有黄推诈骗犯.
 Block scammers who sending fake porn comments, and help you improve your experience using Twitter.
 - [carloscuesta/gitmoji-cli](https://github.com/carloscuesta/gitmoji-cli) - A gitmoji interactive command line tool for using emojis on commits. 💻
 - [elasticsearch-dump/elasticsearch-dump](https://github.com/elasticsearch-dump/elasticsearch-dump) - Import and export tools for elasticsearch & opensearch